-Wheel for Wellbeing has always been informed by the life-changing personal experience of Disabled trustees, staff and volunteers upon which the pandemic, of course, has had a massive impact.
+The life-changing personal experience has always informed wheel for Wellbeing of Disabled trustees, staff and volunteers upon which the pandemic, of course, has had a massive impact.
 Face-to-face community-based support services for people most at risk were among the first to shut down to limit the risk of virus transmission between beneficiaries, volunteers and staff members.

 So what changes did they make to continue to support their community and make sure that anyone given the right equipment, support and environment can enjoy cycling – even as the pandemic closed down avenues for participation?